BrrunaRibeiro/Namaste/README.md

     *

 ### What you did not had time to do
     *Add more content.
-As the project is fictitious I decided to focus on the features rather than the content.
+As the project is fictitious I decided to focus on the features and learning rather than the content.

 ### Funtionalities you would like to add in the future
     *Interactive buttons -